-How to watch Game 7 of the Stanley Cup finals in Canada
+How to watch Game 7 of the Stanley Cup Finals in Canada

-It’s down to the wire folks: the Edmonton Oilers are entering game seven with the Florida Panthers today, June 24th, at 8pm ET.
+It’s down to the wire folks: the Edmonton Oilers are entering Game 7 with the Florida Panthers today, June 24th, at 8pm ET.

 If you’re just tuning in to watch the last game of the Stanley Cup playoffs, we’ve got a few options for how you can stream it.